mjcepeda/AnnotationProcessorAspectJ/README.md

 The class StreamProcessor is also similar to that one in annotation-processor, but in this case, the process method creates an aspect file for every method annotated with @StreamsFactory.
 That aspect has an before advice for that method that injects just a simple message.

-This is the code snipped:
+This is the code snippet:

 	for (Element annotatedElement : roundEnv.getElementsAnnotatedWith(StreamsFactory.class)) {
 		// Check if a method has been annotated with @StreamsFactory